kubernetes/website/content/en/docs/concepts/services-networking/service.md

 and internal traffic to your endpoints.

-To set an internal load balancer, add one of the following annotations to your Service depending on the cloud Service provider you're using.
+To set an internal load balancer, add one of the following annotations to your Service depending on the cloud service provider you're using:

 {{< tabs name="service_tabs" >}}
 {{% tab name="Default" %}}